-Beijing Railway Station: North, East, South or West?
+Beijing Railway Stations for 2020: North, East, South or West?

 To minimise confusion, we’ve put a handy guide together introducing each Beijing railway station.